South London Skills and Employment board

 The South London Skills and Employment Board is made up of local businesses, training providers, third sector and council representatives from the London boroughs of Sutton, Croydon, Kingston, Merton and Richmond, which together form the South London Partnership (SLP).
 Board members will work to help businesses and other employers, helping them invest in staff and supporting career progression through training.

 Next year the government plans to devolve the budget for the commissioning of adult skills in the capital to the Mayor of London.
 Sub-regions will have a formal role in shaping how the budget is spent.
-The South London Skills & Employment board will identify local priorities and feed these back to the London Mayor through the chair of the board, Cllr Ruth Dombey, SLP Skills Lead and Leader of Sutton Council.
+The South London Skills & Employment board will identify local priorities and feed these back to the London Mayor through the chair of the board, Cllr Liz Green, SLP Skills Lead and Leader of Kingston Council.

 South London Skills and Employment Board members:

 Cllr.
 Liz Green (Chair), Kingston Council: to follow

 Diana has been Chief Executive of Merton Chamber of Commerce since 2001 and has developed it to be the largest area-based Chamber of Commerce in London.
 The Chamber not only offers business to business services but also a broad range of enterprise support services including the creation of Take One in 2013, a service asking employers to take on additional team members through apprenticeships, paid internships and work experience.

 Diana has over 30 years’ experience in skills and training.
 She was part of the Government’s team that launched the youth training scheme in 1984 and, since then, has worked with a Training and Enterprise Council and government agencies promoting training, skills development and enterprise in business.